hdaggie123/B-N-Host/README.md

 - Meeting minutes SCRUM 1:

     - Adam gave us an update on the API for google translate and Map API
-    - During the same time, Rawan was finalizing the details to UI in canvas
-    - Adam downloaded all the necessary packages based on what hayden mentioned
-    - Maria refactored code from project 2
+    - Hayden Started doing the Google API
+    - Maria consolidated all of the routes together in the Nav bar

 - Meeting minutes SCRUM 2:
-    - Maria and Adam talked about high level designs of both the search functionality and menu functionality, hayden made the app run temporariliy on a home page
-    - rawan started working on the navigation bar with the insights from Maria and Adam's thinking
+    - Rawan working on manager side UI
+    - Hayden finished the Google API ad began Register page
+    - No major updates, mostly tweaking and refining the front end
+    - Fixed node_modules in Github

 - Meeting minutes SCRUM 3:
     - Rawan Started working on the UI for Login and updated the Navbar
     - No one had any major changes
     - Decided that express would be easiest to work with along with React
-    - Talk through high level thinking for search bar and navigation bar
-    - decided to work on front end at the moment before implementing any backend database connections
+    - Hayden began connecting Login and Register pages to the backend